oVirt/ovirt-site/source/release/3.0/feature-guide.html.md

 ## Migration tools

-Includes virt-v2v tools for automating the conversion of physical servers or unsupported virtual machine formats for use with oVirt
+Use [virt-v2v](http://libguestfs.org/virt-v2v/) tools for automating the conversion of physical servers or unsupported virtual machine formats for use with oVirt.

 ## Extensibility